Togstad v. Vesely, Otto, Miller & Keefe

 291 N.W.2d 686 (1980)

 John Togstad (plaintiff) was severely injured and partially paralyzed after a physician committed medical malpractice while Togstad was hospitalized.
-Fourteen months later, Togstad’s wife Joan (collectively, plaintiffs), met with attorney Jere Miller (defendant) of the law firm Vesely, Otto, Miller & Keefe (Vesely) (collectively, defendants).
+Fourteen months later, Togstad’s wife Joan (collectively, plaintiffs), met with attorney Jerre Miller (defendant) of the law firm Vesely, Otto, Miller & Keefe (Vesely) (collectively, defendants).
 After Joan explained what had happened to John in the hospital, Miller informed her that there was no legal claim to pursue.
-Joan was not billed for Miller’s time, nor was she advised to seek alternative legal advice.
-Thereafter, the statute of limitations barred any claim for medical malpractice against the physician or hospital.
-The Togstads filed a legal malpractice action against Miller and Vesely.
-At trial, attorney Kenneth Green was called as an expert for the Togstads.
-Green testified that, at a minimum, a competent medical malpractice attorney would request medical authorizations from the client, review hospital records, and consult with an expert in the field.
+Joan was not billed for Miller’s time.
+Miller did not advise Joan to seek alternative legal advice, nor did he inform her of the two-year statute of limitations for medical-malpractice actions.
+Joan did not pursue the claim, relying on Miller's advice.
+She consulted another lawyer a year later, but the statute of limitations for a medical-malpractice claim had expired by that time.
+The Togstads filed a legal-malpractice action against Miller and Vesely.
+At trial, the Togstads' legal expert testified that, at a minimum, a competent medical-malpractice attorney would request medical authorizations from the client, review hospital records, and consult with an expert in the field before giving an opinion about a potential claim.
 Experts for the defendants conceded that hospital records should have been reviewed.
-A jury found defendants negligent and awarded $610,500 in damages to John and $39,000 in damages to Joan.
+A jury found for the Togstads and awarded $610,500 in damages to John and $39,000 in damages to Joan.
 Defendants appealed.

 Rule of Law

 Holding and Reasoning (Per curiam.)